l-white/python-bikeshare-project/README.md

 Files used include python_bikeshare.py as well as cvs files that included data about each city.

 ### Credits
-All credits are listed in the program, including my mentor Raheel from this Udacity nanodegree program.
+All credits are listed as comments in the program.

->>>>>>> documentation